 Boys and girls (Kindergarten thru 6th grade) may bring any type sneakers/tennis shoes for P.E.
 However, they are only to be worn with the P.E. uniform.
 When students are in the official school uniform, the official uniform shoes must be worn.
 Sneaker/Tennis shoes with roller blades are not permitted (roller runners).
-No open toe sneakers or tennis shoes are permitted.
+No open toe sneakers/tennis shoes are permitted.

-Free Dress & Special Dress Days:
+Free Dress & Special Dress Days (appropriate and acceptable is determined by the school): When "Free Dress Days" are awarded, the attire must represent the St. Philip's Statement of Mission and Values.
+When students are awarded free dress days, while on academic excursions

-When "Free Dress Days" are awarded, the attire must represent the St. Philip's Statement of Mission and Values.
-When students are awarded free dress days, while on academic excursions (field trips) or on Field Day, they must wear closed toe shoes and attire must adhere to the general appearance listed.
+(field trips) or on Field Day, they must wear closed-toe shoes and attire must adhere to the general appearance and basic guidelines as determined by the school.